romanjeanelie/infinite-slider/README.md

 ```

 ## Credits
-You can follow me to get more tips [@romanjeanelie](https://twitter.com/romanjeanelie).
+You can follow me to get more code tips [@romanjeanelie](https://twitter.com/romanjeanelie).